kubernetes/enhancements/keps/sig-api-machinery/2144-clientgo-apply/README.md

 #### Poor adoption

-Risk: Developers adoption is poor, either because the aesthetics/ergonomics are not to their liking or the functinality is insufficient to do what they need to do with it.
+Risk: Developers adoption is poor, either because the aesthetics/ergonomics are not to their liking or the functionality is insufficient to do what they need to do with it.
 This could lead to (a) poor server side apply adoption, and/or (b) developers building alternate solutions.